nestharus/mcp-to-skills/working/phases.md

 Add a “Health & lifecycle” section to architecture with explicit contracts and probe settings, plus code references.
 Kubernetes

-Ensure the uv developer workflow is shown once (project‑level), and all examples use uv run ….
+Ensure the uv developer workflow is shown once (project‑level), and all examples use uv run [ELIDED].
 Astral Docs

 ---